eslint/eslint/docs/src/developer-guide/contributing/pull-requests.md

 git commit
 ```

-All ESLint projects follow [Conventional Commits](https://www.conventionalcommits.org/) for our commit messages.
+All ESLint projects follow [Conventional Commits](https://www.conventionalcommits.org/) (**except**: the optional scope is not supported) for our commit messages.
 Here's an example commit message:

 ```txt
 tag: Short description of what you did